Yaniuska Espinosa

 Yaniuska Isabel Espinosa (born 5 December 1986) is a Venezuelan weightlifter who competes in the +75 kg division.

+Career

+Early achievements

 She won gold medals at the 2014 Pan American Championships and 2015 Pan American Games, and placed seventh at the 2016 Olympics.

+Early life

 Espinosa took up weightlifting aged 13 in Puerto Cabello.
 She is married to Juan Jose Camacaro and has three sons, Luis Alberto (b.
 2007), Luis Eduardo (b.
 2007) and Omar Jesus (b.
 2008).

+Later achievement

 She won the silver medal in her event at the 2022 South American Games held in Asunción, Paraguay.